ckreibich/scholar.py/README.md

           PDF link http://icole.mut-es.ac.ir/downloads/Sci_Sec/W1/Einstein%201917.pdf
     Citations list http://scholar.google.com/scholar?cites=17749203648027613321&as_sdt=2005&sciodt=0,5&hl=en
      Versions list http://scholar.google.com/scholar?cluster=17749203648027613321&hl=en&as_sdt=0,5
+           Excerpt The formal similarity between the chromatic distribution curve for thermal radiation [...]

 Note the cluster ID in the above.
 Using this ID, you can directly access the cluster of articles Google Scholar has already determined to be variants of the same paper.
 So, let's see the versions: